CS222-UIUC-SP24/group-project-team-35/README.md

 ![team35Graph](https://github.com/CS222-UIUC-SP24/group-project-team-35/assets/115494515/b52e4edc-8ee2-454f-a204-f03f1211a4ef)

-Our graphs shows the architecture of our product from user input back to a song response, and is elaborated on within our presentation.
+Our graph shows the architecture of our product from user input back to a song response, and is elaborated on within our presentation.

 # Developers: